vpulim/node-soap/Readme.md

   npm install soap
 ```

-## Where can I file an issue?
+## Why can't I file an issue?

 We've disabled issues in the repository and are now solely reviewing pull requests.
 The reasons why we disabled issues can be found here [#731](https://github.com/vpulim/node-soap/pull/731).

-If you're in need of support we encourage you to join us and other `node-soap` users on gitter:
+## Where can I find help?

+Community support can be found on gitter:

 [![Gitter chat][gitter-image]][gitter-url]

+If you're looking for professional help you can contact the maintainers through this [google form](https://docs.google.com/forms/d/e/1FAIpQLSdj5EXxd5flcukLInmpFQhEvQYeERaReFFh9F0nqC_4EUmeLg/viewform).

 ## Module